Robert Prosinečki: Sevilla

 Prosinečki spent the rest of the 1996-97 season in Sevilla and was always a first choice pick for the team.

 Croatia Zagreb

 In 1997, he returned home to play for Croatia Zagreb (Dinamo's name at the time) for a fee of €2.5 million.
 His arrival was very well received by the fans and meant the return of the midfielder to the club where he began his professional career.

 During his first season, he won the double with the team and reached the UEFA Cup third round, where Prosinečki's performances where a key factor to victory against MTK Hungária and Grasshopper.

-The next two seasons saw Prosinečki lead as captain one of the best generations of Dinamo Zagreb, winning the league twice and playing in the UEFA Champions League in consecutive seasons.
+The next two seasons saw Prosinečki lead, as captain, one of the best generations of Dinamo Zagreb, winning the league twice and playing in the UEFA Champions League in consecutive seasons.
 In their European campaign, Dinamo reached their best result in the competition.
-Prosinečki will be remembered by the fans most notably for his performances against Celtic and Manchester United.
+Prosinečki is remembered by the fans most notably for his performances against Celtic and Manchester United.